papaemmelab/MDS-TP53-state/data/README.md

 	* WHO 2016 classification
 	* Blood counts and Blast counts
 	* Cytogenetics
+	* IPSS-R risk category
-	* NGS derived deletions, gains and regions copy-neutral loss of heterozygosity
+	* NGS derived deletions, gains and regions copy-neutral loss of heterozygosity as a list of chr. arms
 	* Annotation of complex karyotype
 	* Status of chr.17 at the TP53 locus
 	* Treatment status regarding HMA, Lenalidomid, HSCT